 New exhibition featuring the work of James Ravilious, photographer of rural life.

-Selection of work by James Ravilious, renowned photographer of rural life and one of Devon’s best-loved artists.
-It has been chosen from the large retrospective show mounted for him by the Royal Photographic Society.
+Our latest exhibition showcases a selection of work by James Ravilious, renowned photographer of rural life and one of Devon’s best-loved artists.
+The works have been chosen from the large retrospective show mounted for him by the Royal Photographic Society.
 This exhibition is on loan from the permanent collection of The Burton at Bideford.

 - Honiton Camera Club 60th Anniversary exhibition in the Upper Gallery.